 6.5.5 Power: Recalling individual ICANN directors

-The ICANN Board is the governing body for ICANN, employing the CEO, developing organisation policies, making decisions on key issues and defining and holding to account the staff for implementing the organisation’s strategy and business plans.
+The ICANN Board is the governing body for ICANN, employing the CEO, overseeing the development of organisational policies, making decisions on key issues and defining and holding to account the staff for implementing the organisation’s strategic and operating plans.

-Directors are currently appointed for a fixed term and generally are in office for the whole term they are appointed - by their SO, by the Nominating Committee or by the Board (in the case of the Chief Executive).
-The power to remove individual directors of the ICANN Board is at present only available to the Board itself, and can be exercised where directors breach the “”codes of conduct”” applicable to them in their role.
+Directors are currently appointed for a fixed term and generally are in office for the whole term they are appointed - by their SO, the At-Large Community, by the Nominating Committee or by the Board (in the case of the Chief Executive).
+The power to remove individual directors of the ICANN Board is at present only available to the Board itself, and can be exercised through a ¾ vote of the Board.
+There is no limitation within the Bylaws on the types of situations for which the Board can remove a director.

-This power would allow the community to end the term of a director, and trigger a reappointment process.
-For directors appointment by supporting organisations, a process led by that organisation could lead to the director’s removal.
+This power would allow the community to end the term of a Director, and trigger a reappointment process.
+For directors appointed by supporting organisations or the At-Large Community, a process led by that organisation could lead to the director’s removal.
 For directors appointed by the Nominating Committee, a process led by the community mechanism could lead to the director’s removal.

 An internal SO process would allow the removal of a director appointed by that SO to be considered and then decided on.
-For the removal of non-SO directors appointed by the Nominating Committee, an SO, AC or SG could lead to the consideration of this by the community mechanism.
-In both cases, whatever the decision-making body, removal would require a 66% supermajority of those voting to decide on their removal.
+For the removal of non-SO directors appointed by the Nominating Committee, an SO, AC or SG could escalate issues of a director’s performance in order to invoke consideration of removal through the community mechanism.
+In either case (within a specific SO or using the community mechanism) removal would require a 66% supermajority of those voting to decide on the respective director’s removal.

-The petitioning threshold to start the consideration of removing a director, and the decision threshold to actually decide on removal, need to be reasonably high to show a strong degree of commitment to their removal by the selecting body before this occurs, and to not undermine directors in doing their job of being responsible for the whole of ICANN not just representing their appointing body.
+The petitioning threshold to start the consideration of removing a director, and the decision threshold to actually decide on removal, need to be reasonably high to show a strong degree of commitment to their removal by the selecting body before this occurs, and to not undermine directors in doing their job of being responsible for acting in the best interests of ICANN as a whole, as opposed to any expectation that they are representing their appointing body.
 But this threshold in both cases will be lower than that for removing the whole ICANN Board, as set out below.

 6.5.6 Power: Recalling the Entire ICANN Board